TUBAME/migration-tool/README.md

 migration-tool
 ==============

-TUBAME - a tool for migrating from other platform, i.e. Weblogic, Websphere, etc to JBoss.
+TUBAME - a supporting tool for migrating from other platform, i.e. Weblogic, Websphere, etc to JBoss.